Akshayparihar07/Python_Projects/Weather Conditions fetcher/README.md

-# About Project
-A simple weather conditions fetcher that uses the OpenWeatherMap API to fetch weather data for any location in the world.
+# Weather Data Fetcher

+This mini project fetches weather data from the OpenWeatherMap API and displays it in a terminal.

+## Requirements

+* Python 3
+* The OpenWeatherMap API key (you can get one for free at https://openweathermap.org/api)

- # Installation
+## Installation

- $ pip install requests
+pip install requests

+## Usage

+python weather_data_fetcher.py